Understanding Interest Rates, Fees and Interest Capitalization

 The interest rate charged on the outstanding balance of a variable rate loan will change periodically.
 Variable interest rates can change annually, quarterly or even monthly.
 Attributes of variable rate loans include:

-- Payments may not be the same every month, making it difficult to manage your budget.
+- Payment amounts may not be the same every month, making it difficult to manage your budget.

 - Your interest rate may be lower or higher depending on market conditions.